Renewable vs Nonrenewable resources.

 The natural resources available for human use can be classified mainly into two groups – Renewable and Nonrenewable.
 In this post I have explained the major difference between renewable and nonrenewable resources for better understanding while choosing the right energy sources for human consumption.

-Before we go to discuss in detail the key points of difference between renewable vs nonrenewable resources let’s first look into what are renewable and nonrenewable resources.
+Before we go to discuss in detail the key points of difference between renewable and nonrenewable resources let’s first look into what are renewable and nonrenewable resources.

 What are renewable and nonrenewable resources?